zeroby0/BLE-Camera-Trigger/README.md

 # BLE Camera Trigger

-You can trigger camera capture on Android or iOS devices with an nRF-52DK with this code.
+You can trigger camera capture on Android devices with an nRF-52DK with this code.

 This is just a modification of the BLE_HID_Keyboard example to send '\n' on button press.
 Press Button-1 for capture.
 Read [this page](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/samples/bluetooth/peripheral_hids_keyboard/README.html)